shuo-zhou/shuo-zhou.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-I am an academic fellow in machine learning at the [Machine Learning Research Group](https://www.sheffield.ac.uk/dcs/research/groups/machine-learning), [Department of Computer Science, University of Sheffield](https://www.sheffield.ac.uk/dcs/indexdcs).
+I am an academic fellow in machine learning at the [Machine Learning Research Group](https://www.sheffield.ac.uk/dcs/research/groups/machine-learning), [Department of Computer Science](https://www.sheffield.ac.uk/dcs/), and deputy head of AI research engineering at [Centre for Machine Intelligence](https://www.sheffield.ac.uk/machine-intelligence), [University of Sheffield](https://www.sheffield.ac.uk/).

 My current research focuses on developing interpretable machine learning methods and tools for medical image analysis.
 I am a co-creator and core developer of open-source library [PyKale](https://github.com/pykale/pykale), which provides a range of accessible multi-modal and transfer learning algorithms.

 I serve as a reviewer of [IEEE Transactions on Neural Networks and Learning Systems](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=5962385) and [IEEE Transactions on Cognitive and Developmental Systems](https://ieeexplore.ieee.org/xpl/aboutJournal.jsp?punumber=7274989).
-I also served as a PC member of [IJCAI 2022](https://ijcai-22.org/pc-members/), 2023.
-I am an organiser of the [Meta-Learning for Multimodal Data](https://www.turing.ac.uk/research/interest-groups/meta-learning-multimodal-data) interest group and awardee of the [Post-Doctoral Enrichment Awards (PDEA) 2022 programme](https://www.turing.ac.uk/post-doctoral-enrichment-awards-pdea) of [the Alan Turing Institute](https://www.turing.ac.uk).
+I also served as a PC member of IJCAI [2022](https://ijcai-22.org/pc-members/), 2023.
+I am one of the organisers of the [Meta-Learning for Multimodal Data](https://www.turing.ac.uk/research/interest-groups/meta-learning-multimodal-data) interest group and awardee of the [Post-Doctoral Enrichment Awards (PDEA) 2022 programme](https://www.turing.ac.uk/post-doctoral-enrichment-awards-pdea) of [the Alan Turing Institute](https://www.turing.ac.uk).

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.